HerouFenix/rl_bots/README.md

 ![Set launcher](./tutorial/set-launcher.png)

 - Start the game!
 After a bit Rocket League should load with the bots in play and you in spectator mode!
+  - If some agents seem to not move check the command-line opened by the RLBotGUI to see if there are any errors
 ![start match](./tutorial/start-match.png)